 Cultivating a community wealthy in hope, creativity, joy, and faith.
 Working in a range of settings, including community organizations, care communities, and in the home.

-Kathryne Fassbender is passionate about being present for those living with dementia and magnifying the importance of creativity and human connection.
+Each day I walk with those on their dementia journey, magnifying the importance of creativity and human connection.
 I am a classically trained musician, studio artist, and theatre maker, with a background in the creative arts therapies.
 I believe in cultivating a community that is wealthy in creativity, connection, hope and joy.